- ABOUT AFCA

 - Aim for a continuous upskilling and reskilling of members by offering relevant professional and personal development programs that can give a boost to their career;

-- Collaborate to increase the benefits of AFCA interdependency with local community and professional organizations;
+- Collaborate to increase the benefits of the AFCA interdependency with the local community and professional organizations;

 - Create AFCA Pool of Mentors for a sustained guidance and support of newcomers, unemployed and underemployed members;

-- Aspire to make full advantage of all kinds of social media for an effective means of communication and interaction to members;
+- Aspire to make full advantage of all kinds of social media for an effective means of communication and interaction with members;

-- Inspire students and youth members to pursue accounting designation by providing access to AFCA events, and career options in the finance and accounting industry;
+- Inspire students and youth members to pursue accounting designation by providing access to the AFCA events and career options in the finance and accounting industry;

-- Motivate other Filipino Canadians outside Ontario, Canada to form their own accounting association where they can promote mutual support to one another as one community, recognize skills and gain benefits of volunteerism.
+- Motivate other Filipino Canadians outside Ontario, Canada, to form their accounting association where they can promote mutual support to one another as one community, recognize skills and gain benefits of volunteerism.

 AFCA HISTORICAL HIGHLIGHTS